Art of Life: Legacy

 In 2021, Metal Hammer included Art of Life on a list of The 25 Best Symphonic Metal Albums.

 Originally, "Art of Life" was only played live a handful of times.
-The first taking place on July 30, 1992, at the Nippon Budokan and two more at the previously mentioned December 30 and 31, 1993 concerts at the Tokyo Dome.
-However, since reuniting in 2007, X Japan has been performing the song, or parts of it, regularly.
-First at the band's reunion concert on March 28, 2008, at the Tokyo Dome.
+The first took place on July 30, 1992, at the Nippon Budokan and two more at the previously mentioned December 30 and 31, 1993 concerts at the Tokyo Dome.
+However, since reuniting in 2007, X Japan has been performing the song, or parts of it, regularly, first at the band's reunion concert on March 28, 2008, at the Tokyo Dome.
 For the song a hologram of the deceased Hide (created using footage from one of the 1993 performances) played alongside the band, though the song was cut short when Yoshiki collapsed midway through, just before the piano solo.
 The rest of the song was played at the same venue two days later.
 It was once again played at the Tokyo Dome on May 3, 2009, starting from the second movement, and at the AsiaWorld-Expo in Hong Kong on January 16 (first movement) and 17 (second movement), 2009.
 The second movement has been played as the last song at every one of their concerts since 2010.

 A new version of "Art of Life" was reportedly recorded for X Japan's unreleased studio album, before it was decided to create entirely new material instead.